 Prompt treatment greatly reduces the risk for death.

 Health problems that may result from botulism include:

-Prevent infant botulism by breastfeeding only, if possible.
+Help prevent infant botulism by breastfeeding only, if possible.

-Keep foil-wrapped baked potatoes hot or in the refrigerator, not at room temperature.
-Oils with garlic or other herbs should also be refrigerated as should carrot juice.
-Make sure to set the refrigerator temperature at 50°F (10°C) or lower.
+Keep foil-wrapped baked potatoes hot or in the refrigerator.
+Do not store at room temperature.
+Carrot juice and oils with garlic or other herbs should also be refrigerated.
+Make sure to set the refrigerator temperature at 40°F (10°C) or lower.

-Hodowanec A, Bleck TP.
+Birch TB, Bleck TP.
 Botulism (Clostridium botulinum).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 247.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 245.

-Last reviewed on: 9/10/2015
+Last reviewed on: 8/26/2023

-Reviewed by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.